-Grey Hat SEO is between the white hat and black hat techniques.
+As you would expect, Grey Hat SEO is somewhere between white hat and black hat techniques.

 5. SEO (Search Engine Optimization)

-Search Engine Optimization is the practice used by growth hackers and digital marketers to generate organic traffic to a site or page.
-There are numerous factors that determine SEO, from link building, keyword targeting to meta descriptions.
+Search Engine Optimization is the practice used by growth hackers and digital marketers to enhance organic traffic to a site or page.
+SEO includes a wide range of practices and techniques, from link building and keyword targeting to meta descriptions and alt text.

 6. On-Page SEO

-On-Page SEO refers to the optimization of web pages you control to increase your site’s ranking.
+On-Page SEO refers to the optimization of web pages you control to increase your ranking.

-This includes control of content quality, technical optimization, and well-designed user experience (UX) to give the search engines the ability to see the quality of the webpage for its rank.
+It involves content quality, technical optimization, and a well-designed user experience (UX).
+Each of these factors give search engines the ability to determine the ranking position of a page.

 7. Off-Page SEO

-Off-page SEO or Off-Site SEO is the process where growth hackers strive to improve the ranking of a website by actions taken outside of the webpage.
+Off-page SEO or Off-Site SEO is a process whereby growth hackers strive to improve the ranking of a website by actions taken outside of the webpage.
 It includes the improvement of relevance, trustworthiness, and authority.

 Improved off-page SEO is usually achieved by: